BluesparkLabs/iu_paragraphs/README.md

     Revision); For _Reference Type_, include only the Section type;

 4) We recommend the _Paragraphs Experimental_ field widget for Form Display.
+    Note that the IU Paragraphs implements a nested Paragraphs architecture, so it is highly recommended to install the _Sortable.js_ library to leverage the advanced Drag & Drop feature in the Experimental widget because the basic tabledrag feature only allows you to reorder items within a single level.
+Follow Sortable.js installation instructions in the Paragraphs module's README.

 5) Ensure your _Sections_ field and node type display is configured in an _Edge-to-edge_ layout.
 See _Layout settings_ on the _Manage display_ tab